Raphaela Mettig

 About Me

-I am a cybersecurity researcher currently affiliated with the LSU Applied Cybersecurity Lab (ACL), and my main areas of research focus are memory forensics and malware analysis.
-I received my Bachelor of Science and Master of Science degrees in computer science from Louisiana State University, and I have worked as both a cybersecurity analyst in threat intelligence and as a product security engineer throughout my degree.
+I am a cybersecurity researcher currently affiliated with the Applied Cybersecurity Lab (ACL) at LSU, and my main areas of research focus are memory forensics and malware analysis.
+I earned my Bachelor of Science and Master of Science degrees in computer science from Louisiana State University, and I have worked as both a cybersecurity analyst in threat intelligence and as a product security engineer throughout my degree.

 I am also a lifelong musician.
 In my free time, I love going to concerts, playing guitar, and reading.